-If you happen to be in the historic capital city of Rome, you should definitely visit the Borghese Gallery (or Galleria Borghese in Italian).
-Keep in mind that it’s one of the most visited art galleries in Rome and therefore, there are often lines of people trying to get in.
+If you happen to be in the historic capital city of Rome, you definitely must visit the Borghese Gallery (or Galleria Borghese in Italian).
+Keep in mind that it’s probably the most visited museum in Rome (after Vatican Museums) and therefore, there are often lines of people trying to get in.
 But don’t worry, I have some tricks on how to get your Galleria Borghese tickets fast!

-I lived in Rome for over two years and during my time there I got the chance to learn a few tricks about how to avoid the lines around the famous attractions the city has to offer.
+I lived in Rome for over two years and during my time there I got the chance to learn a few tricks about how to avoid the lines around the famous attractions.
 As I like to say, don’t skip the attraction, skip the line!

 Please keep in mind that you will NOT be able to enter the Borghese Gallery if you don’t buy a ticket in advance!

 NOTE: Galleria Borghese museum has a strict limit of 360 visitors at once.
-Your ticket will be valid for a 2-hour window of time in the museum.
-Once your 2 hours are up, you will not be allowed to stay any longer.
+Your ticket will be valid for two hours in the museum.
+Once your two hours are up, you will not be allowed to stay any longer.

-If you would like to visit the museum, read along to find out how to avoid the craziness of buying tickets for the amazing Galleria Borghese:
+Read along to find out how to avoid the craziness of buying your Borghese Gallery tickets:

 You will have to buy your Borghese museum tickets in advance before visiting.
-Here is a link to the official museum website (unfortunately, the website is only in Italian, so you will need to use Google Translate).
-Remember, you will not be allowed to enter without a pre-purchased ticket!
+Here is a link to the official museum website (unfortunately, parts of the website are only in Italian, so you will need to use Google Translate).

-PRO TIP: In case you cannot find any tickets for your desired dates on the official website, there are still some chances you will find tickets on reseller websites for the same date and for the same price or a couple of euros more.
+PRO TIP: In case you cannot find any tickets for your desired date at Villa Borghese on the official website, you can check for tickets on reseller websites for the same price or a couple of euros more.
 I recommend checking here and here.

 Please note that you will not be able to reserve a Borghese Gallery audio tour in advance.
 The audio tour costs an extra 6€.
-Since there is only a 0.5€ price difference between the audio tour and the guided tour, I would definitely recommend the guided version!
-During my visit to the museum I opted for a guided tour and this allowed me to interact more, ask questions and learn fun facts from my guide.
+Since there is only a 0.5€ price difference between the audio tour and the guided visit, I would definitely recommend the guided version!
+During my visit to the museum I opted for a guided visit at the museum and this allowed me to interact more, ask questions and learn fun facts from my guide.

-NOTE: Since tickets are frequently sold out, it’s wise to book them AT LEAST 2 weeks in advance.
+PRO TIP: Since tickets are frequently sold out, it’s wise to book them at least 2 weeks in advance.

-UPDATE: Sometimes you may be able to reserve last-minute Borghese tickets over the phone, but only in the case of cancellations that haven’t yet been updated on the official website.
+UPDATE: Sometimes you may be able to reserve last-minute Borghese tickets over the phone, but only in the case of cancellations.

-As I mentioned before, I wasn’t able to get a ticket from the official website during my last visit.
+As I mentioned before, I wasn’t able to get my tickets from the official website during my last visit.
 However, when I checked the GetYourGuide website, I was happy to see that there was still a good time slot available that suited my schedule!